Parallel Batch-Dynamic Minimum Spanning Forest and the Efficiency of Dynamic Agglomerative Graph Clustering: Parallel decremental MSF

 Like how the HDT decremental MSF algorithm comes from modifying the HDT dynamic connectivity algorithm, we will obtain a parallel batch-decremental MSF algorithm by modifying Acar et al.'s batch-dynamic connectivity algorithm to search for batches of light replacement edge candidates rather than arbitrary candidates.
 The primary challenge is searching for the lightest non-tree edges incident on a component efficiently in parallel.

 As in Acar et al's connectivity algorithm, for each HDT level $\ell \in [1, \log n]$, we store $F_\ell$ in an augmented batch-dynamic ETT.
-We add an additional augmentation, described in the following theorem, that allows fetching the lightest non-tree edges incident on a component at the cost of increasing the running time of edge insertions and deletions for the ETTs.
+Using quantile summaries, we add an additional augmentation, described in the proof of the following theorem, that allows fetching the lightest non-tree edges incident on a component at the cost of increasing the running time of edge insertions and deletions for the ETTs. \Cref{sec:ett-aug-example} walks through an example of the additional augmentation.

 \begin{theorem} Let $\ell \in [1, \log n]$, and for each vertex $v \in V$, let $N_{v,\ell}$ represent the level-$\ell$ non-tree edges incident to $v$.
 Using $O(n \log^2n)$ space w.h.p., we can support the following operations over $F_\ell$, with all work bounds being in expectation and all span bounds being w.h.p.: \begin{itemize} \item inserting or deleting $k$ edges to $F_\ell$ in $O(k \log^2n \log(1 + n/k))$ work and $O(\log n \log \log n)$ span, \item inserting or deleting $k$ edges to $\set{N_{v, \ell}}_{v \in V}$ in $O(k \log^2n \log(1 + n/k))$ work and $O(\log n (\log \log n + \log k))$ span, \item obtaining the $k(1 \pm 1/2)$ lightest edges in $\bigcup_{v \in C} N_{v, \ell}$ of a connected component $C$ of $F_\ell$ in $O(k \log n)$ work and $O(\log n)$ span. \end{itemize} \end{theorem} \begin{proof} We store $F_\ell$ in batch-dynamic ETTs.
 We will augment each ETT skip list node with a quantile summary $Q$ and an integer $t \ge 0$, where $Q$ summarizes the weights of non-tree edges incident on the vertices in the node's subsequence and $t$ indicates the error $Q$ has accumulated from $\combine(\cdot, \cdot, \cdot)$ operations.